BodgeMaster/new_dawn_mirror/notes/people and organizations.md

   * from old world
   * starts out in the cryogenic bunker
   * works for Neotek Dynamics - or whatever is left of it
+    * was responsible for coming up with a bunch of the infrastructure for dome city as well as a bunch of things Neotek built
   * knows how to drive a train
-    * possibly was a train driver for a short time
+    * picked up that knowledge while working on the rail infrastructure of the dome
   * Used to live in Sentinel Shores
   * Wears his Neotek company clothes with pride
   * When ideas that are on the border of ingenious and incredibly stupid are somehow put into action, he probably had a hand in it